 The Fund is focused on generating compelling long-term risk-adjusted returns.
-Despite the strong equity market in 2025, our basket of shares has attractive upside.
-We believe the valuations serve the Fund well to deliver on its long-term return expectations.
+Despite the strong global equity markets in 2025, our basket of global and domestic equities has attractive upside.
+Whilst uncertainty can cause near-term fluctuations, this basket should deliver good medium-term returns.
+The Fund has maintained meaningful offshore exposure.
+In addition to the return prospects, this provides valuable diversification away from a single sovereign and weak domestic economy.
+This diversified, global basket positions the Fund well to deliver its medium-term return expectations.